dragonflyoss/d7y.io/versioned_docs/version-v2.2.0/reference/configuration/client/dfdaemon.md

   # Announcer will provide the scheduler with peer information for scheduling,
   # peer information includes cpu, memory, etc.
   announceInterval: 1m
   # scheduleTimeout is the timeout for scheduling.
-If the scheduling timesout, dfdaemon will back-to-source
+If the scheduling times out, dfdaemon will back-to-source
   # download if enableBackToSource is true; otherwise, dfdaemon will return download failed.
   scheduleTimeout: 30s
   # maxScheduleCount is the max count of schedule.